MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-sample.md

 # Sample

-This is an example configuration file based on the database defined in our online sample: [here](https://github.com/Azure/data-api-builder/tree/main/samples/getting-started/azure-sql-db).
+The example configuration file is based on the database defined in our online sample: [here](https://github.com/Azure/data-api-builder/tree/main/samples/getting-started/azure-sql-db).

 ```json
 {